ahhmeddd-11/Data-Analyst-Internship-Day-02-Task-02/README.md

-# Task 2: Data Visualization and Storytelling (Job Listings)
+# Task 2 - Data Visualization and Storytelling

-## 📌 Objective
-Visualize cleaned job data using Power BI to uncover insights and communicate key patterns through interactive dashboards.

----

-## 📁 Dataset
+## Overview
-- File: `clean_jobs.csv`

----
+This task focused on creating effective visualizations that tell a clear and compelling data story, using charts and dashboards.

-## 🛠 Tools Used
+## Tools Used

 - Power BI

----
+## Objectives

+- Visualize key metrics
+- Present insights through charts
+- Use storytelling techniques

-## 📊 Visuals Created
+## Approach
-1. **Jobs by Industry** – A bar chart showing the number of job postings per industry.
-2. **Jobs by Location** – Map/Bar chart representing where most jobs are offered.
-3. **Salary Estimate by Sector** – Column chart visualizing average salary across sectors.
-4. **Jobs by Year Founded** – Bar chart showing the number of jobs from companies founded in different years.

----
+The dataset was visualized using the right types of charts to highlight trends and patterns.
+Focus was placed on clarity, simplicity, and storytelling.

-## 📤 Deliverables
+## Deliverables

-- `task-02.pbix`
-- `clean_jobs.csv`
+- Visual dashboard (PDF/screenshots)

----

-## 🧾 How to View
-1. Open `task-02-outputs` using Power BI Desktop.

----
+- Brief summary of insights

+## Author

+Syed Ahmed Ali